binkiklou/pilang/doc/language/operations.md

 ## Init by shape

 Size inition will allocate an array of the specified shape and size, but by itself, will not set their value.
-Shapes can be defined as ``expressions`` separated by ``,``.
+Shapes can be defined as ``expressions`` separated by ``l``.
 The expression must always return an ``int`` value, or a value that can be cast to int.

 ``
 int[2;2]
 ``